 Lexapro (escitalopram) is a medication doctors prescribe to treat anxiety and depression.
 It increases serotonin in the brain, which can affect your appetite and may lead to weight changes.

-In this article, we look at how Lexapro can affect appetite and weight.
-We also provide some tips on how to cope with any changes in weight that may occur as a result of taking this antidepressant.
+In this article, we look at how Lexapro can affect appetite and weight and some tips for managing weight change.

-Research in 2017 looked at the role that SSRIs play in weight gain and found that specific risk factors increased the likelihood of a person gaining weight when taking these antidepressants.
+Research from 2017 looked at the role of SSRIs in weight gain.
+The authors found that certain risk factors increased the likelihood of a person gaining weight when taking these antidepressants.
 These factors included:

 - having a sedentary lifestyle